Our live-in care services

 It is particularly effective for people living with dementia, where continuity, routine and familiar surroundings can be extremely important.

 To maintain the highest standard of home care, we have a strict employment and referencing processes to make sure that every Saga carer is someone we would trust to look after our own loved ones.

-Saga live-in care offers the freedom to maintain independence in the familiar comfort of your own home, it is designed to help elderly people, in particular, to remain safe in their own homes with the support and help of a professional carer.
+Saga live-in care offers the freedom to maintain independence in the familiar comfort of your own home.
+It is designed to help elderly people, in particular, remain safe in their own homes with the support and help of a professional carer.